codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the chicken get a penalty?
-For fowl play.
+What biscuit does a short person like?
+Shortbread.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What is the domain name for the country Tuvalu?
- 1. Central Processing Unit
+ 1. .tv
- 2. Motherboard
+ 2. .tt
- 3. Hard Disk Drive
+ 3. .tu
- 4. Graphics Processing Unit
+ 4. .tl

 <details>
   <summary>Answer</summary>
-  Motherboard
+  .tv
 </details>